Rabek009/MoreGamemodes/README.md

 | Instant shapeshift              |

 ### Bomb tag
 Everyone is impostor.
 Rounds last for some seconds.
 After every round players with bomb die and new players get bomb.
 No reports, meetings, sabotages or venting.
 Click kill button to give bomb away.
-Last standing alive wins.
+Depending on options players with bomb see arrow to nearest non bombed.
+Last standing alive wins!

 #### Game options
 | Name                        |